oroinc/documentation/user/back-office/system/user-management/users/manage.rst

 Activate a User
 ---------------

-When user exceed allowed number of failed login attempts, the system automatically locks them out.
-User authentication status changes to **Locked** and the **Activate** button appears on the user page.
+When a user exceed the allowed number of failed login attempts, the system automatically locks them out.
+User authentication status changes to **Locked**, and the **Activate** button appears on the user page.

 To activate a user: